glennhenry/cs-notes/docs/database-system/03-database-model/database-model.md

 ![UML diagram of movie](./uml-diagram.png)
 _PK stands for primary key_
-Source : Book page 172
+Source: Book page 172

 ##### Association

 ![UML association](./uml-association.png)
-Source : Book page 173
+Source: Book page 173

 Classes can have relationship between them, it is indicated with a straight line and also provided with the relationship type and its constraints.
 The "0..1" means zero or one relationship, the "0..\*" means zero or more, "1..1" means exactly one.